ez-gaming/ez-gaming.github.io/guides.md

 ## How to screenshot your PS Vita screen?
 (Prerequisite: pngshot)-preinstalled
 *   While you're anywhere on your vita press "PS Button + Start" together.
 *   Your screen should flicker indicating a screeshot has been made.
-The png file wile then be available in the Camera app.
+The png file will then be available in the Camera app.
 *   For more info about pngshot [click here](//bit.ly/36wGHF6){:target="_blank"}

 ## How to Overclock your vita?